cerebral-legacy/cerebral-website/app/markdown/doc_adding_modules2.md

 What we have done now is add a namespace to our application called **app** and we reference our App module.
-Let us take a closer look at that:
+We also have two other modules, **devtools** and **http**.
+That means there is not difference creating an application specific module or a module you want to share with others.
+Let us take a closer look at our **App** module: